Sparse Quantum Codes from Quantum Circuits: Code Properties

+If $w$ is the largest arity of a gate in $V$, then each gauge generator in the code has weight at most $w+1$ and each qubit is measured by $\leq 2w+2$ gauge generators. \end{theorem}

+\begin{proof} The sparsity of the code and the number of qubits used is established in \secref{construction}.
+The preservation of the number of encoded qubits $k$ is established by \lemref{isomorphism}.
+All that remains is to show that the distance $d$ is also preserved.

-\begin{proof} Let $E$ be a Pauli error on the localized code, which we can think of equivalently as an error pattern on the circuit $V$.
-Suppose that $E$ is a dressed logical operator.
-We would like to show that either $E\in\cG$ or $|E|\geq d$.
+Let $E$ be a Pauli error on the localized code, which we can think of equivalently as an error pattern on the circuit $V$.
+Suppose that $E$ is a nontrivial dressed logical operator (so that $E \not\in \cG$).
+We would like to show that $|E|\geq d$.